Strategic Working Groups

 - To showcase the VI through a web portal

-- To showcase the AMR related research infrastructures through a web portal
+- To highlight the AMR related research infrastructures through a web portal.

 - To support enabling activities and infrastructures concerning sharing and re-using data, strains and samples important for AMR research.

 WG: Industry relations

 - To strengthen alignment with industry and IMI by mapping and presenting existing initiatives, creating and maintaining a dialogue with all relevant national and international policy makers, research performers, and stakeholders, and provide tools and an arena for the support of further alignment

 - To develop guidelines with recommendations on how academia and industry can collaborate

 - To develop a technical platform/database to be implemented on the JPIAMR website: